Betty Who: Artistry

-Who is an alto, with a vocal delivery that has been described as "breathy".
-As a multi-instrumentalist, Who has played cello, piano and guitar since childhood, having taught herself the latter two.
-Several critics have noted Who's songs, particularly her early work, are heavily indebted to 1980s music, with the singer herself admitting she has a strong bias towards "big-sounding 1980s synth-pop", a sound she claims she and songwriting-producing partner Peter Thomas spent nearly two-and-a-half years cultivating.
+Who is an alto, whose vocal delivery has been described as "breathy".
+As a multi-instrumentalist, she has played cello, piano, and guitar since childhood, having taught herself the latter two.
+Several critics have noted that Who's work is heavily influenced by 1980s music.
+The singer admitted she is strongly biased towards "big-sounding 1980s synth-pop", a sound she cultivated with songwriting-producing partner Peter Thomas.
+The Phoenix New Times music critic Benjamin Leatherman described Who as equally "influenced by ’80s synth music and ’90s dance-pop as she is by the maximalist production style of Max Martin".
 AllMusic biographer Heather Phares said the singer "makes big-hearted pop music" while "Borrowing sounds and styles from the '80s onward and putting her own joyous stamp on them".
-The artist has described her approach to songwriting as "taking influences from [past] music and mixing it in with the emotions I’m actually living through".
-Who has also cited 1990s pop acts such as Britney Spears and the Backstreet Boys as musical influences, with Spears serving as one of several eclectic sources of inspiration for her third album, Betty.
+The artist has described her songwriting method as "taking influences from [past] music and mixing it in with the emotions I’m actually living through".
+Who has also cited 1990s pop acts such as Britney Spears and the Backstreet Boys as musical influences.
 PopMatters' Evan Sawdey summarized her work as "a streamlined, full-pastel celebration of her favorite dance-pop idols".

-Who is primarily a pop, dance-pop and synth-pop singer, which starkly contrasts with her classical music upbringing and training.
-CBS News described her debut album Take Me When You Go as a combination of "dance hits, love songs and ballads – all with a hint of synthesizer, drums and keyboard", whereas Betty was her most musically diverse body of work upon release.
-Josh Rogosin of NPR, who served as audio engineer for Who's Tiny Desk Concert in 2019, observed that "When all the studio production is stripped away, what's left are intricate melodies that soar through Betty's impressive vocal range and relatable lyrics", admitting he was impressed by her "raw vocal performance".
-According to Sam Lansky of Idolator, she frequently combines heartbreaking lyrics with infectious melodies, spunk and "massive" hooks, while AXS said she "paint[s] pictures with a hypnotic and heartfelt honesty".
-Who's musical style and artistry have drawn comparisons to female artists such as Cyndi Lauper, Robyn, Pink, Katy Perry, Madonna, and Whitney Houston, with Houston's death in 2012 inspiring her to write her debut single "Somebody Loves You".
-Who has also cited prolific singer-songwriters Joni Mitchell and Carole King as songwriting influences, as well as singer-songwriters Missy Higgins and Ingrid Michaelson.
-Who recalled that, early in her career, she was accused of being unoriginal for resembling Pink too closely, largely due to their similar hairstyles, and believes female artists are subjected to an expectation to be original that male artists do not experience.
+Who is primarily a pop, dance-pop, and synth-pop singer, which starkly contrasts her classical music training.
+CBS News described her debut album, Take Me When You Go, as a combination of "dance hits, love songs and ballads – all with a hint of synthesizer, drums and keyboard", whereas Betty was her most diverse body of work upon its release.
+Josh Rogosin of NPR, who served as audio engineer for Who's Tiny Desk Concert in 2019, observed that "When all the studio production is stripped away, what's left are intricate melodies that soar through Betty's impressive vocal range and relatable lyrics".
+According to Sam Lansky of Idolator, she frequently combines heartbreaking lyrics with infectious melodies, spunk, and "massive" hooks.
+Who's artistry has been compared to the works of female artists such as Cyndi Lauper, Robyn, Pink, Katy Perry, Madonna, and Whitney Houston, with Houston's death in 2012 inspiring the writing of her debut single, "Somebody Loves You".
+Who has also cited Joni Mitchell and Carole King as songwriting influences, as well as singer-songwriters Missy Higgins and Ingrid Michaelson.
+She recalled that early in her career, she was criticized as unoriginal for closely resembling Pink, and noted that female artists are often held to an expectation of originality that male artists are not.